hean01/castio/PLUGINS.md

 | plugin.register(path, function) | Registers a function with a path |
 | plugin.search(function)         | Registers a function with search |

+The prototype for register function is `function(results, offset, limit) {}`.
+The _offset_ and _limit_ are used for pagination and _offset_ specifies a offset to request items from and were limit is how many items the plugin needs to request.

+The prototype for search function is `function(results, keywords)`.
+The _keywords_ argument is a list of keywords to search the service for.

 **Example of usage:**

 	(function() {